Publish Novellas 1 September 2021

 “Sure,” the officer says as he leads her out to the parking lot.

 She explains the sequence of events leading up to Ted’s collapse.
-She carefully omits details about the special class and the fact that the excursion was exclusively for selected students.
+Evelyn carefully omits details about the special class and the fact that the excursion was exclusively for selected students.

-“Thanks, ma’am, we will be in touch!” the police officer says.
+“Thanks, ma’am, we will be in touch!” the police officer concludes.

 She smiles and waves them off with her sweaty palm.
 But this is not her last visit from the men in uniforms.